csudcy/game_on/README.md

   * Team files are versioned

 Cool stuff coming up:
-  * Run matches from team edit
-    * Hide from normal match lists?
   * Team creation
     * Start the code as the example file from the game
     * Jump straight to online editor after team creation